John Henry (folklore): Music

 The story also inspired the Aaron Copland's orchestral composition "John Henry" (1940, revised 1952), the 1994 chamber music piece Come Down Heavy by Evan Chambers and the 2009 chamber music piece Steel Hammer by the composer Julia Wolfe.

-They Might Be Giants named their fifth studio album after John Henry.
+They Might Be Giants named their fifth studio album after John Henry as an allusion to their usage of a full band on this album rather than the drum machine that they had employed previously.

 The American cowpunk band Nine Pound Hammer is named after the traditional description of the hammer John Henry wielded.

-Bengalee singer-songwriter and musician Hemanga Biswas (1912– 1987), considered to be as the Father of the Indian People's Theater Association Movement in Assam inspired by ’John Henry’, the American ballad translated the song in Bengali as well as the Assamese language and also composed its music for which he was well recognized among the masses.
-Bangladeshi mass singer Fakir Alamgir later covered Biswas' version of the song.
+Bengalee musician Hemanga Biswas translated the song in Bengali.
+Bangladeshi mass singer Fakir Alamgir later covered this version of the song.